MustYa81/ChatBot/README.md

 ### Installation Steps

 Chatbot Interaction
-Run the Chatbot application using this line of command : "python main.py" Ask questions directly to the chatbot.
+Run the Chatbot application using this line of command: "python main.py" Ask questions directly to the chatbot.
-Ask the chatbot coumpound questions.
+Ask the chatbot compound questions.
 Use the --show option to list all available questions.
 Add or remove questions using the --add and --remove options.
 Play the trivia game by typing "trivia".
 Weather Information
-Ask the chatbot about the weather in a specific location while runing the application:
+Ask the chatbot about the weather in a specific location while running the application:

-For example :"What is the weather in Wolfenbüttel"
+For example: "What is the weather in Wolfenbüttel?"

-Add and remove Questions/Answers
+Add and remove Questions/Answers.
-Adding question with the answer:
+Adding a question with the answer:

 python main.py --add --q "Question" --answer "Answer" Adding another answer to an existing question:

-python main.py --add --q "Existing question" --answer "New answer" Remove a specified answer form a question:
+python main.py --add --q "Existing question" --answer "New answer" Remove a specified answer from a question:

 python main.py --remove --q "Existing question" --answer "Specified answer" Remove an entire Question:

 python main.py --remove --q "Existing question"
 List all questions
-To list all qustions:
+To list all questions:

-python main.py --show "show all questions"
+Python main.py --show "show all questions"
 Web Scrapping
-To scrape a specified web site you should run this line of command:
+To scrape a specified website, you should run this line of command:

-python main.py --scrape "url"
+Python main.py --scrape "url"
 Graphical user interface
-To run th application using the GUI:
+To run the application using the GUI:

 python "graphical_user_interface.py"